 To find out more about the work of the Commissioner please visit www.publicappointments.org.uk or you can contact the Commissioner at:

 Thistle House, 91 Haymarket Terrace

 If the public body is not regulated you can ask the Scottish Public Services Ombudsman to consider your complaint.
 The Ombudsman is independent of the Scottish Government.
 To find out more about the Ombudsman’s work or use the online complaint form, please visit www.spso.org.uk or you can telephone 0800 377 7330.

 - a complaint that has not completed our complaints procedure.

 - events that happened, or that you became aware of, more than a year ago.

 - a matter that has been or is being considered in court.

-For more information on Public Appointments complaints handling, please contact the Public Appointments Centre of Expertise on 0300 244 1898 or by email at Public_Appointments_Complaints@gov.scot.
+For more information on Public Appointments complaints handling, please contact the Public Appointments Team on 0300 244 1898 or by email at Public_Appointments_Complaints@gov.scot.

-Details of regulated and non-regulated bodies can be found in the about Public Bodies section of the website under Directory of Public Bodies.
+Details of regulated and non-regulated bodies can be found in the 'About Public Bodies' section of this website under Directory of Public Bodies.